What is a Bad Credit Score for Business Loans?

 How should I prepare for a Bad Credit Business Loan?

 The following steps could help you prepare for a business loan if you have a low credit score.
+Offering a down payment can help offset the risk of lending to a business with bad credit.

 Check Your Credit

 The first step is to check your credit score.
-Many financial companies provide credit monitoring, and you can get one free credit per year.
+Many financial companies provide credit monitoring, and you can get one free credit report per year.

 Improve Your Credit